 Now that I’m giving out tips: doubleclicking the titlebar (which is a mile-high / magic combo) a window can be restored to the non-maximized version if maximized, and the other way around of course too.

-As a user being used to the magic corner behavior and being a genuine Unitasker (1 window, maximized) I noticed some really odd issues when automatically going to the upper left corner to doubleclick and close Safari.
-Instead of Safari disappearing, the window underneath closed. * oink? *
+As a user being used to the magic corner behavior, combined with being a genuine Unitasker (1 window at a time, maximized) I noticed some really odd issues when automatically double clicking the top left magic corner to close Safari.
+Instead of Safari getting closed, the window underneath closed. * oink? *

 Just try it yourself: